About the CRC

 This ancient Church stands as a living witness to the continuity of Christian faith in the British Isles from the early Church through the Celtic era and beyond.

 Our bishops trace their apostolic succession through historic ecclesial lines that include connections to Glastonbury Abbey, through three historically attested abbots and at least two abbots preserved in ancient tradition.
 According to long-held Christian legend, Joseph of Arimathea is believed to have journeyed to Glastonbury and established what is regarded as the first legally sanctioned Christian church in the land, with the consent of a local king.
-While this account belongs to sacred tradition rather than documented history, it reflects the deep antiquity and spiritual significance long associated with Glastonbury as a center of early British Christianity.
+While this account belongs to sacred tradition rather than documented history, it reflects the deep antiquity and spiritual significance long associated with Glastonbury as a center of early Celtic Christianity.

 "Prefer nothing to the love of Christ."